asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 This advanced feature allows multiple commands to be executed using appropriate command shortcuts, providing a high degree of flexibility.
 The individual commands are entered in the text field, separated by semicolons.
 Command shortcuts can also be selected using "Add Command" and then be added to the macro using "ADD".
 If several commands are added in succession, the semicolons are entered automatically.
 Example: The macro command MX 10; WA 500; KP KEY_A; moves the mouse cursor 10 points to the right, then waits 500 milliseconds and presses the keyboard key "A".
-*Note*: Supported commands are listed as soon as the arrow on the right is pressed.
+***Note:*** Supported commands are listed as soon as the arrow on the right is pressed.
 However, commands and keyboard shortcuts can also be entered manually into the "Macro" field.
 A complete list of supported commands can be found in the appendix.

-### Using configuration slots ("SLOTS" tab)
+### *SLOTS Tab*: Using Configuration Slots

 Various action assignments for the buttons can be stored in up to 10 memory locations (*configuration slots*).
 The active configuration slot can also be changed during operation, e.g. via a specific button (see actions).
 As soon as the FABI device is supplied with power via the USB cable, the first configuration slot is automatically activated.
 The slots can be created and managed by opening the *SLOTS Tab*, see figure 8: